What is depositar?

 This work has been carried out in Academia Sinica, Taiwan.
 It has been supported by the Institute of Information Science and the Research Center for Information Technology Innovation (both at Academia Sinica), and in part by research grants from the Ministry of Science and Technology of Taiwan.
 The project started from and remains as a collaboration with the Center for GIS at the Research Center for Humanities and Social Sciences, Academia Sinica.

 Developing depositar has been a team work.
-The following people, in alphabetical order, have been or were once in the project team: Tyng-Ruey Chuang (project lead), Andrea Wei-Ching Huang, Cheng-Jen Lee (lead developer), Hsiung-Ming Liao, Yen-Tsen Liu, Huang-Sin Syu, Ally Chia-Hsun Wang (project manager), and Yao-Hsien Yeh.
+The following people, in alphabetical order, have been or were once in the project team: Tyng-Ruey Chuang (project lead), Ming-Syuan Ho (project manager), Andrea Wei-Ching Huang, Cheng-Jen Lee (tech lead), Hsiung-Ming Liao, Yen-Tsen Liu, Huang-Sin Syu, Ally Chia-Hsun Wang (project manager), Yu-Huang Wang, and Yao-Hsien Yeh.